youkjw/ua-parser-go/README.md

 # ua-parser-go
-Go language version of ua-parser-js
+Go language version of ua-parser

 ## Installing
 This is a go-gettable library, so install is easy: